 Scale Free Network have worked for many years to reveal the details usually hidden in the microscopic world to children and adults – largely in the hope that they will better appreciate and hopefully love these small friends.

-The Microbial Symbiosis Storytelling Project tells stories of microorganisms (bacteria, fungi, viruses) and the intimate relationships they form with larger forms of life.
+Each of the Small Friends Books will tell a different story about microorganisms (bacteria, fungi, viruses) and the intimate relationships they form with larger forms of life.
 Each story combines engaging written narrative and beautiful illustrations inspired by rich scientific concepts.
 The books promote the idea that cooperation is a dominant paradigm of nature, not just competition.
 They portray microbes in a positive light, countering misguided hysteria around germs and hygiene.

 The theme of symbiosis is reflected in the creative team behind the storybook, comprised of a writer, illustrator and microbial ecologist who will work with active scientists, all coordinated by Scale Free Network.
 The combined work of these collaborators explains these natural phenomena in a way that no single person could do on their own.